 The scope and implications of China’s malnutrition problem are staggering.
 However, the real story is that many of these developmental handicaps can be easily prevented with just a few dietary changes.
 The high rates of malnutrition in these rural areas are almost certainly playing a large role in delaying children’s development.
 In fact, our data show that anemic babies are more likely to be experiencing these developmental delays than healthy babies.

 We are now in Phase 2 of our project, which will enable us to measure the impact of providing a daily nutritional supplement packet on babies’ health and development.
 We plan to follow our sample babies for a total of 18 months, to gain a better understanding of the short-run impacts of regular supplementation.
-It is our hope that the work we are doing through this project will eventually be used to inform national policy decisions in China.
-Together we are trying to make China’s rural population nourished, strong, healthy and smart!
-This is the future of China.
-So together we are nourishing China’s future!
+We hope that our work will eventually be used to inform national policy decisions in China.
+Together, we try to build a rural population that is healthy, strong and smart, to literally and figuratively nourish the future of China.
 Stay tuned!